What affects my treatment options?

 Your treatment options and which treatment you choose may depend on several things, including:

-- how far your cancer has spread (its stage) and how quickly it may be growing
+- how far your cancer has spread (its stage)

 - what each treatment involves

 - the possible side effects of each treatment

 - practical things, such as how often you would need to go to hospital, or how far away your nearest hospital is

 - how the treatment you choose now could affect your treatment options later if your cancer comes back or spreads